Tonality & Presentation

 Mids on the A85 Virgo are more open sounding than the F9 with better width and tighter imaging.
 Both have lower mids that leave things a little on the leaner side.
 The instrumental timbre on the F9 is cooler to the ear than on the A85.
 Vocals on both are more elevated and I must say the F9 does a great job at its price point in terms of tonal accuracy however they are not as far forward as the A85 and are a little one dimensional in comparison.

 Treble is a big difference-maker for the F9 with more sparkle and better extension than the A85 Virgo.
 It is a touch uneven though and can come across as a bit brighter and fussier than the A85 depending on the source and amp pairing.
 It also doesn’t have the same natural body as the A85 so whilst the A85 is “duller” and more relaxed sounding in its top-end it is also slightly more natural sounding.

 The Fidue A85 Virgo is an unusual hybrid IEM.
 The A83 struck me in the same manner but for differing reasons.
 It may well be that Benny Tan and the Fidue team enjoy breaking the mold for what is considered the norm for tonality and presentation.

 If you are considering the A83 or A85 then you do have a very clear choice.
 They are bed buddies in many ways in the Fidue reference range and complement each other perfectly.
 The A85 with its bassier more mid-centric vocal pitch and the A83 with its more treble-orientated sparkling delivery.

-Other than that, this is a well-built IEM with a forgiving tonal profile, plenty of accessories and sits nicely beside the A83.
-There has been some good learning from both the A83 and A91 experience and its good to see it being put to practice in the A85.
+Other than that, this is a well-built IEM with a forgiving tonal profile, and plenty of accessories and sits nicely beside the A83.
+There has been some good learning from both the A83 and A91 experiences and it’s good to see it being put to practice in the A85.